vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Self-belief is the first step to success." - Anonymous
 > 1. "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
 > 1. "The only limit to your impact is your imagination and commitment." - Tony Robbins
-> 1. "Don't let what you cannot do interfere with what you can do." - John Wooden
+> 1. "Do not let what you cannot do interfere with what you can do." - John Wooden
 > 1. "Be yourself; everyone else is already taken." - Oscar Wilde

 ## Purpose and Vision